Blogging or freelancing which is a profitable online business to start?

 Is a blog a reliable source of income?
 Your traffic does not reflect your earnings.
 As I said before your Adsense earning depends on various factors.
 Your blog can be one of those blog exceptional blogs that get a ton of traffic but do not earn a ton of money.

 Blogging also gives you full control but your earning is unpredictable you can earn $12 a day or you can earn $100 a day.
 You have no control over what kind of ads you are showing on your blog, when your accounts going to get terminated, the terms and conditions of monetization, etc.

 Disadvantage – Blogging is not a business

 Is blogging a business?

-Blogging is not a business it is just way to express your thoughts.
-Ad networks and affiliates shares a percentage of their revenue with bloggers.
+Blogging is not a business it is just a way to express your thoughts.
+Ad networks and affiliates share a percentage of their revenue with bloggers.
 They are paying bloggers to show their ads on their blogs.